l2fprod/bxshell/README.md

 ## Tools included in bxshell

-The exact list can be found by looking at the [Dockerfile](Dockerfile).
+The exact list can be found by looking at the [installation script](install.sh).

 * IBM Cloud CLI and cloud-functions, functions shell, container-registry, container-service, dev, plugins
 * cURL